-Abacus International is the leading provider of Global Distribution Systems to the travel industry in Asia Pacific, serving over 100,000 travel agents across 59 markets They process more than 1.1 trillion transactions each year so they have large volumes of data that can be explored to uncover business insights.
+Abacus International is the leading provider of Global Distribution Systems to the travel industry in Asia Pacific, serving over 100,000 travel agents across 59 markets.
+The business processes more than 1.1 trillion transactions each year, providing a rich source of data that can be explored to uncover business insights.

-Abacus International business wanted to improve their business intelligence and analytics capabilities to understand travel patterns and customer buying behaviour using a multitude of data sources like online ticket sales and passenger itinerary data.
+Abacus wanted to improve business intelligence and analytics capabilities to understand travel patterns and customer buying behaviour in near real time using a multitude of data sources like online ticket sales and passenger itinerary data.

-Their challenge was that the current on-premise infrastructure was difficult to scale up and struggled to keep up with growing data volumes.
-They had to process more than 1.3 trillion transactions each year and the volumes were growing rapidly.
+- Scale: The current on-premise infrastructure was difficult to scale up and struggled to keep up and provide high performance with growing data volumes.

-We worked with Abacus to use Amazon Redshift for one of their markets in Asia Pacific (Korea) as a test case to look at performance and scalability benefits.
+Bryte worked with Abacus to deploy Amazon Redshift for one of their key markets in Asia Pacific (Korea) as a test case to look at performance and scalability benefits.